Skip to content

 We encourage open discussion and collaboration using both GitHub Issues and Discussions.

-• Issues are project management tool, we use them to keep track on who's working on what and plan ahead.
+• Issues are a project management tool, we use them to keep track of who's working on what and plan ahead.

 If you have a suggestion, question, or a general comment - please use Discussions.
 If there's a clear work item (including bugs) - you can open an Issue.